Scope (computer programming): Function scope

 For example, in the snippet of Python code on the right, two functions are defined: square and sum_of_squares. square computes the square of a number; sum_of_squares computes the sum of all squares up to a number.
 (For example, square(4) is 4^{2} = 16, and sum_of_squares(4) is 0^{2} + 1^{2} + 2^{2} + 3^{2} + 4^{2} = 30.)

 Each of these functions has a variable named n that represents the argument to the function.
 These two n variables are completely separate and unrelated, despite having the same name, because they are lexically scoped local variables with function scope: each one's scope is its own, lexically separate function and thus, they don't overlap.
 Therefore, sum_of_squares can call square without its own n being altered.
 Similarly, sum_of_squares has variables named total and i; these variables, because of their limited scope, will not interfere with any variables named total or i that might belong to any other function.
 In other words, there is no risk of a name collision between these names and any unrelated names, even if they are identical.

 No name masking is occurring: only one variable named n is in context at any given time, as the scopes do not overlap.
 By contrast, were a similar fragment to be written in a language with dynamic scope, the n in the calling function would remain in context in the called function—the scopes would overlap—and would be masked ("shadowed") by the new n in the called function.

-Function scope is significantly more complicated if functions are first-class objects and can be created locally to a function and then returned.
+Function scope is significantly more complicated if functions are first-class objects and can be created locally by a function and then returned.
 In this case any variables in the nested function that are not local to it (unbound variables in the function definition, that resolve to variables in an enclosing context) create a closure, as not only the function itself, but also its context (of variables) must be returned, and then potentially called in a different context.
 This requires significantly more support from the compiler, and can complicate program analysis.